 Retinal Scanning requires a very close encounter with a scanning device that sends a beam of light deep inside the eye to capture an image of the Retina.
 Since the Retina is located on the back of the eye, retinal scanning was not widely accepted due to the intrusive process required to capture an image.

-Here is an overview of some similarities and differences between the two modalities:
+Here is an overview of some similarities and differences between iris and retina scanning:

 - Low occurrence of false positives